Edward Olivares Player Props: Royals vs. Guardians

-Edward Olivares -- hitting .226 with two doubles, a home run, two walks and three RBI in his past 10 games -- will be in action for the Kansas City Royals versus the Cleveland Guardians, with Tanner Bibee on the hill, on July 6 at 7:10 PM ET.
+On Friday, Edward Olivares (hitting .194 in his past 10 games) and the Kansas City Royals face the Cleveland Guardians, whose starting pitcher will be Aaron Civale.
+First pitch is at 7:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Twins.
+He had a hitless performance in his most recent game (0-for-4) against the Guardians.

 Edward Olivares Game Info & Props vs. the Guardians